sbt/website/src/reference/guide/sbt-components.md

 sbt runner
 ----------

 An sbt build is executed using the `sbt` runner, also called "sbt-the-shell-script" to distinguish from other components.
-Important thing to note is that sbt runner is designed to run **any version** of sbt.
+It's important to note is that sbt runner is designed to run **any version** of sbt.

 ### Specifying sbt version with project/build.properties

-The sbt runner executes a subcomponent called sbt launcher, which reads `project/build.properties` to determine the sbt version for the build, and downloads the artifacts if needed:
+The sbt runner executes a subcomponent called sbt launcher, which reads `project/build.properties` to determine the sbt version for the build, and downloads the artifacts if they haven't been cached:

 ```
 sbt.version={{sbt_version}}